Ashwin145/Quiz-App/README.md

 ![image](https://user-images.githubusercontent.com/89822123/235453224-0875474e-6e0a-4b1f-aa6f-330de36ac17a.png)

- no points will be given for wrong answers
+ no points will be given or deducted for wrong answers
  ![image](https://user-images.githubusercontent.com/89822123/235452576-f24dd029-4525-480b-952f-2fbdd572602b.png)

  At the end user can check his score and play again if he wants to